 Julie Bindel has taken a stand, decrying the fact that censorship has become the new norm.
-Jonathan Boniface offers his perspective on why she’s not only wrong, but fighting the wrong fight.
+JON B offers his perspective on why she’s not only wrong, but fighting the wrong fight.

 I’ve had to take a day to muse on the latest offering from Julie Bindel – the Guardian weekly opinion video ‘Sorry, we can’t ban everything that offends you.’
 I suppose I could sum it up with a sigh and a hearty ‘oh dear’ but that wouldn’t be particularly insightful, so let’s consider in a little more detail why it so badly misses the point.

 The tone is pretty much set from the title, ‘Sorry, we can’t ban everything that offends you.’
 Let’s be frank – if Bindel was a man, we’d already be accusing her of mansplaining.
 But she’s not a man and we can’t apply that privileged position to her, so let’s leave that one.
 I guess, at the least, we can say it’s patronising.
 But hang on, let’s just go back to the privilege argument for a moment; actually, she does enjoy the privilege of being educated, white and cis.
 Perhaps she’s doing those who don’t share her privilege a service by striving to educate them?
 Ok I admit, my tone was positively dripping with sarcasm there, but the point still remains.
 For me, this conjures an image of her patting a trans woman lightly on the hand and saying ‘there, there, stop making a fuss…’